animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > She told me that she'd had sex with the 50-something year old psychiatric ward janitor while hospitalized, in the psychiatric unit.
 They got into a relationship afterwards, and she'd broken up with him.
 >
-> Since she was being drugged with personality-disinhibiting benzos in that psychiatric unit, the institution, through the captivity and drugging of her, faciliated something extremely questionable.
+> Since she was being drugged with personality-disinhibiting benzos in that psychiatric unit, the institution, through the captivity and drugging of her, facilitated something extremely questionable.
 >
 > Benzos are personality-disinhibiting, like alcohol.
 Or GHB for that matter.
 >